seasamgo/rescue/README.md

     pip install networkx
     pip install python-louvain

-If you have multiple python versions installed, you may preemptively force the reticulate package to use the desired version by specifying the path to the python version you want to use.
+If you chose the manual installation and have multiple python versions installed, you may preemptively force the reticulate package to use the desired version by specifying the path to the python version you want to use.
 This can be done using the **python\_path** parameter within a function or directly set at the beginning of your script.
 For example:

 ``` r
 reticulate::use_python('~/anaconda2/bin/python', required = T)